In the Zone: Commercial performance

 In the United States, In the Zone debuted atop the Billboard 200 chart dated December 6, 2003, with first-week sales of 609,000 copies.
 It initially registered the highest first-week sales of 2003 for a female artist, before Alicia Keys surpassed Spears with The Diary of Alicia Keys two weeks later.
 Spears also became the second female artist in Billboards history to have four consecutive number-one albums, behind Janet Jackson who had the most at the time with five.
-The album was certified double platinum by the Recording Industry Association of America (RIAA) on December 16, for shipments of two million copies.
+In the Zone was certified triple platinum by the Recording Industry Association of America (RIAA) in October 2023, for album-equivalent units of three million copies.
 It placed at number eight on the year-end Billboard 200 for 2004.
-As of 2015, it has sold over three million copies in the country, according to Nielsen SoundScan.
+As of 2024, it has sold over three million copies in the USA and 15 million copies world wide, according to Nielsen SoundScan.
 In Canada, the album debuted at number two on the Canadian Albums Chart, with first-week sales of 31,000 units.
 It was certified triple platinum by the Canadian Recording Industry Association (CRIA) for shipments of 300,000 copies.

-In the United Kingdom, In the Zone debuted at number 14 on the UK Albums Chart, peaking at number 13 in its 34th week and spending a total of 43 weeks on the chart.
+In the United Kingdom, In the Zone debuted at number 14 on the UK Albums Chart, selling 39,000 copies in its first week, and peaked at number 13 in its 34th week, spending a total of 43 weeks on the chart.
 It was certified platinum by the British Phonographic Industry (BPI) in March 2004.
 The album attained higher peaks across mainland Europe, reaching the top ten in Austria, Belgium, the Czech Republic, Denmark, Germany, Greece, Hungary, Ireland, the Netherlands, Sweden and Switzerland, and peaking at number three on the European Top 100 Albums.
 In France, it debuted at number one, becoming her second number-one album in the country after Oops!...
 I Did It Again (2000), and was certified double gold by the Syndicat National de l'Édition Phonographique (SNEP) in December 2004.
 It was certified platinum by the IFPI in April, for selling one million copies across Europe.

-Across Latin America, In the Zone debuted atop the charts and was certified platinum in Argentina and Mexico.
+Across Latin America, In the Zone was certified platinum in Argentina and Mexico.
 In Australia, the album debuted and peaked at number ten on the ARIA Top 100 Albums.
 It was certified platinum by the Australian Recording Industry Association (ARIA) in 2004.
 In New Zealand, it debuted at number 28; in April 2004, it peaked at number 25 and was certified gold by the Recording Industry Association of New Zealand (RIANZ).
 The album was a commercial success across Asia, debuting at number one in South Korea.
 In Japan, the album debuted at number three on the Oricon Albums Chart, selling 59,128 copies in its first week.
 It was certified platinum by the Recording Industry Association of Japan (RIAJ) in December 2003.
 According to the International Federation of the Phonographic Industry (IFPI), In the Zone was the eighth best-selling album of 2003.